Repopulation of wolves in Midwestern United States

-The repopulation of wolves in Midwestern United States has occurred naturally as the gray wolf has expanded its territory after being nearly extirpated from the conterminous United States.
-The Midwestern states of Michigan, Minnesota, and Wisconsin are estimated to have 4,400 wolves.
+Grey wolves were considered extirpated from the conterminous United States in the 1940s, but some survived in the remote northeastern corner of Minnesota.
+After they were listed as an endangered species, they naturally expanded into many of the habitats in the Midwestern states of Minnesota, Michigan, and Wisconsin they had previously occupied.
+These three states are estimated to have a stable population of 4,400 wolves.
 The western Great Lakes region they inhabit includes the forested areas of these states, along with the Canadian provinces of Manitoba and Ontario.
 In 1978, wolves were protected under the federal Endangered Species Act as it was determined that they were in danger of going extinct and needed protection to aid their recovery.
 Management under the Act allowed the remaining wolves in Minnesota to flourish and repopulate northern Wisconsin and the Upper Peninsula of Michigan.
 Wolves were removed from federal protection in January 2021 with management authority remaining with state and tribal authorities.
 Management plans guide each state's decisions about wolf regulations for hunting, trapping, and culling along with population monitoring, and livestock damage control.
 In February 2022, a judge ordered federal protections for gray wolves to be restored under the Federal Endangered Species Act which returned management authority to the U.S. Fish and Wildlife Service.

 Expansion under federal protection

-Wild wolves became locally extinct from shooting, trapping and poisoning, with support from government bounty programs.
+Wild wolves became locally extinct from shooting, trapping, and poisoning, with support from government bounty programs.
 A bounty was put on wolves in 1865 in Wisconsin and they were thought to be completely eradicated from the state by 1960.
-While wolves were considered extirpated in every other state except for Alaska, they survived in remote northeastern corner of Minnesota of sub-boreal forests and lakes.
+In the 1960s and 1970s, national awareness of environmental issues and consequences led to the passage of laws designed to correct the mistakes of the past and help prevent similar mistakes in the future.
+While wolves were considered extirpated in every other state except for Alaska, they survived in a remote northeastern corner of Minnesota of sub-boreal forests and lakes.
 Wolves in the United States were protected under the federal Endangered Species Act in 1978 as they were in danger of going extinct and needed protection to aid their recovery.
-Known as timber wolves, the few hundred animals in dozens of packs remaining in Minnesota and Ontario began to naturally disperse through their historic habitat in the western Great Lakes forests under the protected status.
+Known as Great Lakes-boreal wolves, the few hundred animals in dozens of packs remaining in Minnesota and Ontario began to naturally disperse through their historic habitat in the western Great Lakes forests under the protected status.
 Under protected status, wolves can only be killed when human life is at risk.
 Wolves in Minnesota were soon listed as threatened.
 This allowed limited, targeted trapping of wolves by the U.S. Department of Agriculture near where pets and livestock have been killed.
 That program has killed about 200 wolves each year while the endangered listing in Wisconsin and Michigan did not allow lethal control.